 The Argyle Tender is an exclusive and posh annual event that showcases the most exceptional Argyle Pink Diamonds mined each year.
 The invitation only Tender presents a unique opportunity for approximately 200 hand selected diamontaires to bid on 40 to 70 signature stones that are otherwise publicly unavailable."Argyle Pink Tender Diamonds are literally one in a million, as for every one million carats of rough diamonds produced from the mine, only one polished carat is offered for sale at the Tender" says Rio Tinto's Argyle Diamond company.

 Even since the Argyle Pink Diamond Tender began, the stones offered were revered throughout as extremely valuable items.
 Early on in the 1980s, the London Jeweler, Laurence Graff, purchased the entire Argyle Pink Diamond Tender collection.
 Graff later used the whole collection to create a contemporary version of the 18th century Tremblant flower.
 It is said that literally just a few hours after the piece was completed, it sold to one of the most well known colored diamond collectors, the Sultan of Brunei.
-Leibish & Co. is pleased to be of the few selected to attend this tender, and in turn has made quite a dominating appearance after winning 17 tender diamonds in 2012, six tender diamonds in 2011, six in 2010, and one in 2009.
+LEIBISH is pleased to be of the select few to be invited to attend this exclusive annual event and is excited to be participating in this year's historic 35th Argyle Tender, which will in all likelihood be on of the last ever.

 Investing in Argyle Pink Diamonds

 More and more investors are turning Various Fancy Color Diamonds and specifically to Argyle Pink Diamonds for investment purposes.
 Due to their beauty, rarity, and impending extinction, the prices of these stones continuing to rise.